amco/gamora_ex/README.md

 ## Testing

-To avoid hitting your authorization server while tests are running, you can use the `Gamora.Adapters.Mock` adapter in your `config/test.exs`:
+To avoid hitting the OpenID Provider while tests are running, you can use the `Gamora.Adapters.Mock` adapter in your `config/test.exs`:

 ```elixir